78sarmad/reservify/README.md

 - View Details on Customer Profiles
 - View Details on All Reservations (made by customers)

-**Request Service APIs** to serve the responses to various requests by app customers.
+**Request Service APIs** to serve the responses to various requests sent by the app.
 &nbsp;
 &nbsp;